thingsboard/thingsboard.github.io/docs/reference/performance-aws-instances.md

 One of the key features of ThingsBoard open-source IoT Platform is data collection and this is a crucial feature that must work reliably under a heavy long-running messages upload.

-In this article, we are going to describe what are the maximum messages different AWS instance are able to handle and as well we are going to provide the CPU and memory load of different AWS instances under long-running tests.
+In this article, we are going to execute long-running data collection tests of ThingsBoard on different AWS instances.
+We are going to check how many messages per second each instance can handle and will provide the CPU and memory load stats.

-Considering these numbers and your project requirements you will be able to identify what type o the instance is the most suitable for your project.
+Considering test results and your project requirements you will be able to identify what type of the instance is the most suitable for your project.

 ## Data flow and test tools

 IoT devices connect to ThingsBoard server via MQTT or HTTP Device API and send sample test data (*single telemetry of long type*) to the platform.
 ThingsBoard server processes MQTT or HTTP messages and stores them to Cassandra/PostgreSQL asynchronously.

-As a test tool we have used updated version of [Performance Test project](https://github.com/thingsboard/performance-tests) that is able to send messages over MQTT/HTTP Device API in an asynchronous way quite efficiently.
+As a test tool we have used updated version of [Performance Test Project](https://github.com/thingsboard/performance-tests) that is able to send messages over MQTT/HTTP Device API in an asynchronous way quite efficiently.

 Considering microservice architecture of the ThingsBoard platform and to measure performance in an accurate way, we have created an additional Rule Chain Node that is able to calculate a number of messages that this Node has been received per 1 second (this is a configurable parameter that could be changed) and stores this value as telemetry on a tenant level.